 We are a network of leaders committed to building an equitable future.

 Cynthia Chiou is the senior manager of special projects for StriveTogether.
-She serves as project manager for initiatives aimed at scaling supports that will accelerate the network towards equitable systems transformation.
+She serves as project manager for initiatives aimed at scaling supports that will accelerate the Cradle to Career Network toward equitable systems transformation.

 Prior to StriveTogether, Cynthia was a proud public radio nerd serving as a project manager at Seattle’s NPR station, KUOW Public Radio.
 Throughout her time there, she helped storytellers and journalists launch innovative podcasts such as Battle Tactics for your Sexist Workplace and The Wild.
 As a member of KUOW’s racial equity committee, she helped launch key initiatives to amplify underrepresented voices in the community in order to challenge narratives that normalize systemic racism.
 She also worked on a wide array of audience development campaigns and digital transformation initiatives all to ultimately support the station’s mission to serve a more informed public.